hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Shortcuts & tricks.md

 - For Each Loop `Place a For Each Loop node` (F)
 - Delay `Place a Delay node` (D)

 # Tricks

-## Console commands
+## Console
-At the top of this page there are interesting console commands [[Console commands & variables]]
+- At the top of this page there are interesting console commands [[Console commands & variables]]
+- Use `-Log -NewConsole` to have a nice console window that allows for filtering, calling console commands and more.
+- `BugIt` will copy to clipboard a command you can paste to teleport yourself to the location it was ran.

 ## Global

 **Show 3D Widget on Vector variable**